Taojy/Decision-Focused-Learning-Benchmarks/README.md

 **Online decision time:** The time taken from receiving real-time data to outputting the decision.

-**Decision performance:** The sum of the objective function costs derived from decisions made in the day-ahead and real-time market based on the prediction results. **The reported value is the average decision performance computed across all time periods.**
+**Decision optimality:** The sum of the objective function costs derived from decisions made in the day-ahead and real-time market based on the prediction results. **The reported value is the average decision result computed across all time periods.**

 **Prediction accuracy:** The statistical evaluation of the prediction results.